ArtemioPadilla/love-claude-code/readme.md

 ### 🤖 **AI-First Development**
 - **Conversational Coding**: Describe features in plain English, get production code
+- **Dual Authentication**: Use Claude with API keys or Claude Max subscription
 - **Model Context Protocol (MCP)**: Enable Claude to interact with your apps through custom tools
 - **Intelligent Context**: Claude understands your entire codebase and project history
 - **Real-time Streaming**: Watch your code generate live as you type